bitcoin/bitcoin/doc/build-osx.md

 ##### Wallet (BDB + SQlite) Support, No GUI:

 If `berkeley-db@4` is installed, then legacy wallet support will be built.
-If `berkeley-db@4` is not installed, then this will throw an error.
 If `sqlite` is installed, then descriptor wallet support will also be built.
 Additionally, this explicitly disables the GUI.